-- 17.9.
-When speaking publicly and to representatives of the media about FightMND-funded research, Applicants and the PhD candidate should ensure they make it clear to the media and others that they should be presented as a "FightMND-funded scientist".
-Applicants and the PhD candidate should consult with FightMND's Research Director Dr Bec Sheean at research@fightmnd.org.au and Communications Manager Andrew Holmes at andrew@fightmnd.org.au, before speaking to the media. - 17.10.
+17.9.
+When speaking publicly and to representatives of the media about FightMND-funded research, Grantees and Researchers should ensure they make it clear to the media and others that they should be presented as a "FightMND-funded scientist".
+Researchers should consult with FightMND's Cure Research and Programs Director, Dr Bec Sheean, at bec.sheean@fightmnd.org.au and Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd.org.au, before speaking to the media.

+17.10.
 There is a subtle but important difference between speaking as a "FightMND-funded scientist" and acting as a spokesperson for FightMND.
 Representatives of the media may not always be aware of this difference.
-Awardees and Researchers who speak to the media must ensure that their personal views are not misrepresented as being attributable to FightMND.
+Grantees and Researchers who speak to the media must ensure that their personal views are not misrepresented as being attributable to FightMND.